Additional Sport

 Badminton

-Badminton is a popular option for fifth and sixth form students during the Michaelmas and Lent terms and with five courts, many students can participate.
-Many pupils play badminton for recreational purposes only, but we also have an elite group which make up the squad who train hard and play successfully against other schools throughout Kent.
+Badminton is a popular option for Y11 to Y13 students and with five courts, many students can participate all year round.
+Many pupils play badminton for recreational purposes, but we also have an elite group which make up the squad who train and play against other schools throughout Kent such as Sevenoaks School, King’s School Rochester and King’s School Canterbury.
+We enter the School Sports Magazine U14 & U16 National competitions for both boys and girls where our established players compete.
+We often also encourage Boarders to take up badminton in their free time in their evenings on a recreational basis.

-Further down the school, badminton is proving to be increasingly popular, thanks to the fantastic facilities in the Sports Hall.
+Further down the school, badminton is proving to be increasingly popular, thanks to the fantastic facilities in the Sports Hall and we offer badminton across every year group throughout the academic year.

 Athletics